zephyrproject-rtos/zephyr/boards/nordic/nrf54l15dk/doc/index.rst

 Flashing
 ========

-As an example, this section shows how to build and flash the :ref:`hello_world` application.
+As an example, this section shows how to build and flash the :zephyr:code-sample:`hello_world` application.

 .. warning::